About Cary Crime Stoppers

 Cary, NC 27512-1922

 Area citizens have volunteered their time and formed a board of directors to oversee the Crime Stoppers program.
-This board approves the rewards to be paid, based on information about the case presented by the Police Coordinator.
+This board approves the rewards to be paid, based on information about the case presented by the Police Coordinator at the monthly meeting and a criteria scale.

 Q. Why is Cary Crime Stoppers different?

-A. Most people do not want to give out information to the police mainly for two reasons:
+A. Most people do not want to give out information to the police for several reasons:

 1. They don't want to get involved.